 The nomination deadline is July 15.
-All nominations must be submitted electronically to the Committee Chair (Dr. Brendan Dwyer, Virginia Commonwealth University, firstname.lastname@example.org).
+All nominations must be submitted electronically to the Committee Chair (Dr. Jon Welty Peachey, University of Illinois at Urbana-Champaign, firstname.lastname@example.org).

 Any NASSM member may nominate another NASSM member for consideration by submitting a letter, not to exceed two pages, to the committee Chair.
 Self-nominations will be accepted.
 Nominees may be of any faculty rank, and must currently be teaching full time in a sport management major curriculum.
 There is no limit to the number of times a member may be nominated.
 Nominations will remain active for three years.